Talking With the Adversary

 It was not the most comfortable context for dialogue.
 My wife’s family enjoys debating politics and religion.
 Several of them are conservative Christians, Republicans, or both; I am neither.
 We had endured our share of contentious conversations.
 On the other hand, Jane consistently communicated her perspectives with gentleness, depth of thought, and love.
-She knew the power of words; as she often told her husband, “Words mean things.”
+She knew the power of words; as she often tells her husband, “Words mean things.”
 If anyone could pull this off, she could.

 To ensure that we didn’t devolve into mindless vitriol, we set some ground rules.
 She would lay out her thoughts about the president’s virtues in an unbroken monologue.
 Then I would describe his vices in the same way.
 Neither of us could interrupt the other—at all—not even for questions.
 Neither of us would attempt to formulate rebuttals while the other was speaking (to the extent we could help it).
 We would simply listen.
 In the process, we hoped, we would learn something: if not about The Truth, then certainly about each other.